linearblade/m7BootStrap/README.md

 ## 🤖 AI Usage Disclosure

 See [`docs/AI_DISCLOSURE.md`](docs/AI_DISCLOSURE.md) and [`docs/USE_POLICY.md`](docs/USE_POLICY.md)
-for details on permitted AI usage and operational security boundaries.
+for permitted use of AI in derivative tools or automation layers.

 ---

 ## 🛠️ Philosophy

-> “Fewer assumptions.
-More control.”
+> “Initialize only what you mean to use.”
-> m7Fetch prefers _explicit_ behavior and composability over frameworks that abstract away too much.
+> BootStrap avoids premature assumptions and allows precise control over app lifecycle stages.

 ---